 B.Mattek-Sands/J.Sock def (USA) V.Williams/R.Ram 7-6(3), 1-6 [10-7]

 What a show.
-Venus Williams may not have earned Gold on Sunday, but with her Silver finish in Mixed Doubles, she became only the second tennis player in history to earn five Olympic medals.
+Venus Williams may not have earned Gold on Sunday, but with her Silver finish in Mixed Doubles, she became only the second tennis player in history to earn five medals at the Summer Games.
 Britain’s Kathleen McKane won five medals in back-to-back Games between 1920-24.

-In his first Olympic Games, Jack Sock won Men’s Doubles Bronze with partner Steve Johnson on Friday.
-Sunday, he added Gold with he and Bethanie Mattek-Sands’ match tie-break win over Venus and Rajeev.
+In his first Summer Games, Jack Sock won Men’s Doubles Bronze with partner Steve Johnson on Friday.
+Then on Sunday, added Gold behind he and Bethanie Mattek-Sands’ match tie-break win over Venus and Rajeev.

 I have to be honest – it was pretty inspiring to announce Gold and Silver for the United States during the Medal Ceremony…